 ABOUT US

-For 10 years, Northeastern University’s Women Who Empower initiative has brought together members of Northeastern’s vibrant global community to drive positive change and build a brighter future.
-Our network comprises strong, aspiring, and distinguished individuals dedicated to fostering inclusive environments, creating lasting connections, and providing meaningful experiences where all people thrive.
+Northeastern’s Women Who Empower initiative welcomes all members of the university’s vibrant global community.
+Together, we seek to drive positive change and build a brighter future.
+Our network comprises strong, aspiring, and distinguished individuals who foster inviting environments, create lasting connections, and provide meaningful experiences where every person thrives.

 Women Who Empower aims to inspire and enable future generations to be creative, innovative, and agile as they lead change and pursue impact in the fields of their choice.
 We advance this mission through these key areas: